Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Process Visibility

-Every assignment must require evidence that reveals how the student thought, not just what they produced.
+Every assignment must require evidence that reveals how the student thought in addition to what they produced.
 Visible thinking is the primary mechanism for distinguishing genuine learning from AI-generated output.

 Design filter: Can I see how the student got there?
 If I can only see the final product, I cannot verify learning.